yashbaddi/FoodieFleet/README.md

 ---

-`getCusine(cusineID):`\
+`getCusine:`\
+GET /cusine/:cusineID
-Read a perticualar cusine in a object with cusineID
+Read a perticualar cusine in a object with cusineID and restaurant id

-Parameters:
+Path Parameters:

 - cusineID:CusineID of the cusine